Kernix13/markdown-cheatsheet/README.md

 1. [HTML Entities2](http://mcdlr.com/8/) - maybe only a few unique vs the above link
 1. [Shields.io](https://shields.io/) - Shields for your projects
 1. [Devicons on Github](https://github.com/devicons/devicon/tree/master/icons): scan the list for icons you want to use.
+1. [highlight.js](https://github.com/highlightjs/highlight.js/blob/main/SUPPORTED_LANGUAGES.md): A list of the languages for the language code blocks.

 <div align="right">&#8673; <a href="#back-to-top" title="Table of Contents">Back to Top</a></div>